What to expect

 Answers to some common questions

-or close to is in hospital and you may wonder what will happen when they leave hospital.
+It can be a worrying and uncertain time when someone you are caring for – or close to – is in hospital and you may wonder what will happen when they leave hospital.
 You might be considering looking after them for the first time.
 Or you might be feeling concerned that the needs of the person you’re already caring for will be greater, increasing their dependency on you.

 It is your choice whether or not you decide to take on a caring role and it’s vital to think about how this will affect your life and wellbeing.
 If you feel able to offer some help, consider what type and level of support you’re able to provide – for example perhaps you would like to provide some help with transportation but would need assistance to deal with personal care.

 Each hospital will have its own discharge policy.
-You can ask for a copy from the ward manager or Patient Advice and Liaison Service
+You can ask for a copy from the ward manager or Patient Advice and Liaison Service.

 Planning around the person’s discharge should take place as soon as they are admitted to hospital.
 It is important to notify the hospital at the earliest stage possible if you are the carer or planning to care for them in future, so that the relevant healthcare team can make sure you are involved in the process and any plans around their continuing care after leaving hospital.